 Once the children were done with their impromptu game of “number jump”, I brought out a bucket of pine cones.
 I challenged the kiddos to put the correct number of pine cones underneath each numeral I’d written.

 What number activities do your kiddos enjoy doing outside?
-Remember these activities don’t need to be crazy complicated!
+Remember, children don’t need crazy complicated activities to learn and have fun!
 Simple is amazing, as is watching the kids create their own!

 Teach tally marks outdoors with sticks from The Educators’ Spin On It